Doug Furnas: Powerlifting career

 Before becoming a lifter, Furnas was a promising American football player.
-He attended Commerce High School in Commerce, Oklahoma, winning a state championship in football before helping the Northeastern Oklahoma A&M Norsemen to a NJCAA National Football Championship.
+He attended Commerce High School in Commerce, Oklahoma, earning a state runner up in 1978 before helping the Northeastern Oklahoma A&M Norsemen to a NJCAA National Football Championship.
 Later, he transferred to play for the Tennessee Volunteers; he rushed for 630 yards and two touchdowns in two seasons as a running back at Tennessee.
 Furnas signed with the Denver Broncos of the National Football League (NFL), but injuries in training camp caused him to retire from football.
 Upon starting powerlifting, Furnas initially campaigned as a 242 lb lifter.
 At a height of 5 ft 10 in he was actually a bit too tall for the weight class.
 His 242-pound class competitors tended to be in the 5'6" to 5'8" range.
 When Furnas allowed his bodyweight to rise to a full 275 pounds, he became the third man in history to total 2400 (after Don Reinhoudt and Bill Kazmaier) and the first man ever to total 2400 lb twice - all achieved at an astonishing 265-275 pound bodyweight.
 The first time, he totaled 2400 pounds at the inaugural APF World Championships 1986 in Maui, Hawaii, squatting 986 lb in an old squat suit, bench pressing 600 lb in a loose US size 60 bench shirt and deadlifting 814 lb.

 He achieved his second 2400+ total six months later on June 28, 1987, at the APF National Championships in Bloomington, Minnesota with a total of 2403 lbs (1090 kg) while competing in the 125 kg/275 lb weight class.
 This time deadlifting 826 lbs for a new personal record.
 Although he was arguably the most dominant 275 pound lifter in history, he ended his very short but incredible powerlifting career shortly afterwards in favor of professional wrestling.
 Furnas had set 29 powerlifting world records throughout his career.
 Furnas is known throughout the powerlifting world as one of the greatest squat technicians in history, eventually squatting 986 lb.
 Although it was not widely known during his lifetime, Furnas was allergic to chalk, which prevented him from obtaining an optimal grip on his deadlifts.
 Furnas still holds the men's collegiate national records in the squat (400 kg/881.75 lb) and deadlift (347.5 kg/766 lb) in the 110 kg / 242 lb weight class, which he set on March 26, 1983, while attending the University of Tennessee.
 He also holds the Tennessee state records for the squat (986 lb), deadlift (826 lb), and total (2403 lbs).